 When disposed of on land, the sludge can release high amounts of nutrients depending on the source that may surpass the natural soil nutrient requirement, thus posing a risk to human health and/or the ecosystem at large.
 Sewer sludge may also contain high levels of metals, further polluting the soil.

 5. Mining and Smelting sources

-Mining activities cause soil pollution on a large scale.
-The operations cause a change of the landscape and expose the previously undisturbed soils to the elements of weather.
-Erosion of the soil containing some traces of mineral ores and fine materials around the mining areas result in sediment loading in the water sources and drainage ways.
-They end up into the soil through irrigation and flowing stormwater.
+Erosion of the soil containing some traces of mineral ores and fine materials around the mining areas results in sediment loading in the water sources and drainage ways.
+They end up in the soil through irrigation and flowing stormwater.

 6. Nuclear sources

 Every living organism is continuously exposed to background radiation.
 If the levels of these radiations exceed a given limit, they lead to disastrous effects.
 Radiation pollution results from two sources, that is, the natural and anthropogenic actions.

 In nature, there are radioactive minerals that contribute to soil pollution such as radionuclides of radon-222 and Radium -226, Thorium, Uranium, isotopes of Potassium (K-40) and Carbon (C-14) are commonly found in soil, rock, water and air.
 All the radionuclides deposited on the soil emit gamma radiations.

 The explosion of hydrogen weapons and cosmic radiations include neutron, proton reactions by which Nitrogen (N-15) produces C-14.
 This C-14 participates in Carbon metabolism of plants, which is then transmitted into animals and human beings.

 Radioactive waste contains several radionuclides such as Strontium90, Iodine129, Cesium-137 and isotopes of Iron, which are most injurious.
 Strontium gets deposited in bones and tissues instead of calcium.